knocklabs/knock-swift/MIGRATIONS.md

 - **Enhanced User Session Management**: New functionalities to sign users out and unregister device tokens have been added, providing more control over user sessions and device management.

 - **Centralized Access with Shared Instance**: The SDK now utilizes a shared instance for the Knock client, facilitating easier access and interaction within your app's codebase.

+## Upgrading to Version 1.2.0

+Version 1.2.0 of our Swift SDK introduces our first pre-built component, the In-App Feed.
+You can see the updated documentation to learn how to use this component in your own app.
+We have also combined our Knock.KnockMessageStatusBatchUpdateType into Knock.KnockMessageStatusUpdateType.

+### Key Enhancements:

+- **In-App Feed pre-built component**
+- **Knock.KnockMessageStatusBatchUpdateType is now just Knock.KnockMessageStatusUpdateType**